Relations between Switzerland and Tonga are marginal. There are no notable economic ties with this lightly-populated island state in the Pacific.

 Key aspects of relations

-The Swiss embassy in Wellington, New Zealand, maintains diplomatic relations with Tonga.
-Contact is largely sporadic and the two countries occasionally cooperate within a multilateral framework.
+The Swiss embassy in Wellington, New Zealand, handles diplomatic relations with Tonga.
+Relations are limited to ad hoc contacts and cooperation within a multilateral framework.

 Cooperation in the domain of education